foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Use [Semantic Versioning](https://semver.org/), but keep in mind that the additional labels for pre-release and build metadata are not supported by Foundry VTT's [`isNewerVersion`](https://foundryvtt.com/api/module-helpers.html#.isNewerVersion) helper so they should be avoided.
 - Every change, even something that only changes the manifest and does not change the package contents, should increment something in the version number.

 > You should never have two different versions of your package with the exact same version number.
-This will cause problems especially for users of the Forge, but more generallys makes troubleshooting harder: "Do you have the first v1.2.3, or the second v1.2.3?"
+This will cause problems especially for users of the Forge, but more generally makes troubleshooting harder: "Do you have the first v1.2.3, or the second v1.2.3?"
 {.is-danger}

 ### `manifest`